 But which neurons are responsible for which behaviors?
 To find out, Yu’s lab added a gene to mice that makes cells light up with a fluorescent glow when the cells release calcium.
 The team exposed the transgenic mice to either male or female mouse urine, which is chock full of pheromones.
 Then the researchers watched to see which cells began to glow.
 “During my Ph.D.
 I was able to watch one neuron’s response at a time,” Yu says, “With the new transgenic mice generated in the lab, we can watch hundreds of cells simultaneously, with each blink telling a story.”

 The results, reported in Science in 2008, were striking.
 “It turned out that about one percent of the cells are exclusively activated by male mouse urine,” Yu says.
 A completely different—and larger set—of cells respond to female urine.
 That makes sense biologically, Yu says.
 Each of the hundreds of cells in the VNO seem to have unique receptors explaining, he says, the wide repertoire of mouse behavior in response to different pheromones.
-In addition, the greater number of responsive cells to female signals explains how the more complex physiological states of the females, such as stage of the estrous cycle, are detected and interpreted by other females and perhaps, by males.
+In addition, the greater number of responsive cells to female signals explains how the more complex physiological states of the females, such as stages of the estrous cycle, are detected and interpreted by other females and perhaps, by males.

 There’s plenty more to be discovered.
 “We want to trace the circuit into the brain and understand how the information is processed,” Yu says.
 That will not only explain how chemical signals can lead to specific behaviors, but it will also help illuminate how the other senses work.
-And while humans has only a vestigial vomeronasal organ, Yu’s research may lead to a deeper understanding of the biology underlying our own desires and actions.
+And while humans have only a vestigial vomeronasal organ, Yu’s research may lead to a deeper understanding of the biology underlying our own desires and actions.
 But what it probably will never explain is how some people—like Yu—are able to transform life’s random events into fruitful opportunities.